baltimoreheritage/civil-rights-heritage/public-accommodation.md

 In _PRECURSORS OF ROSA PARKS: MARYLAND TRANSPORTATION CASES BETWEEN THE CIVIL WAR AND THE BEGINNING OF WORLD WAR I_, historian David Bogen reflected on the importance of early activism around transportation and public accommodation, writing:

 > When Rosa Parks refused to move to a seat in the back of the bus in Montgomery, it sparked a boycott and was a critical event in the Civil Rights movement.'
 But Mrs. Parks was not the first African American to resist segregation.
 Mary Anderson, Aaron Bradley, Josephine Carr, Harriet E. Cully, John W. Fields, Professor W. H.H.
-Hart, Ellen Jackson, Annie A. Jakes, James Jenkins, Reverend Harvey Johnson, Reverend Robert McGuinn, the Stewart sisters, Alexander Thompson, and Thomas W. Turner were among the many teachers, ministers, businessmen, and ordinary citizens who refused to accept second class treatment on Maryland's waterways and rails.
+Hart, Ellen Jackson, Annie A. Jakes, James Jenkins, Reverend Harvey Johnson, Reverend Robert McGuinn, the Stewart sisters, Alexander Thompson, and Thomas W. Turner were among the many teachers, ministers, businessmen, and ordinary citizens who refused to accept second class treatment on Maryland's waterways and rails.[@bogen_precursors_2004, 721]

 One category of public accommodation that deserves special note is the relationship of public accommodation to public health.
 This may involve access to hospitals, health centers or the offices of professional physicians but also has a broader meaning for the way in which black people were conceived as a threat to public health at various times.